vikasrajput/vikasrajput.github.io/_posts/2022-8-1-DataServices-FieldMaps.md

 * If considering Replace, one need to understand baseline features and how the target solution would meet or exceed.

-In all these cases, you need a firm understanding on Foundations plus key WAF pillar features. <br>
+Firm understanding on Foundations and key WAF pillar features underpin all migration pathways. <br>
 And that's where the challenge is:
-* If I start with a “skilling” resource (say aka.ms/learn), I find them to be too structured and sequential and less on details.
+* If I start with skilling resource (say MSFT Learn) – they are too structured / sequential and less on details.
-* If I go to Product Documentation – it’s wide and spread out (since it’s a documentation + reference for “everything”).
+* If I go to Product Documentation – it’s (for right reasons) wide and spread out.
-* If I go to blogs - I need to know who to read - plus the content could still be dated.
-Not to mention, you might still check back with Product Documentation.
+* If I go to blogs - I need to know who to read - plus the content could be dated.

 Everyone's learning path is personal to them.
 I prefer being able to go to the source.
 I as well want to be able to do it quickly.
 Field Map offers a good balance on this.
 Am not influenced by interpretations.
 It’s presented as one pager map.
 And I can go deeper on topics straight (mostly) from Product Documentation.  <br><br>